SNIP: Speculative Execution and Non-Interference Preservation for Compiler Transformations: Case Study: Dead Code Elimination

 \section{Case Study: Dead Code Elimination}

-In this section, we prove that Dead Code Elimination $\tdconly$ satisfies $\propsnip$ as a warm-up for the next section, where we do so for our fixed, more involved Register Allocation.
-We first give a short recall on the transformation before crafting a snippy simulation for $\tdconly$ that is parametric in the source program $\prog$.
-Dead Code Elimination is responsible for removing instructions from $\prog$ whose computed values are not utilized anywhere.
+In this section, we prove that dead code elimination $\tdconly$ satisfies $\propsnip$ as a demonstration of the proof method and a warm-up for the next section, where we tackle register allocation transformations.
+We first give a short rundown on the transformation of $\tdconly$ before crafting a snippy simulation that is parametric in the source program $\prog$.
+Dead code elimination is responsible for removing instructions from $\prog$ whose computed values are not utilized anywhere.
 It is the result of a data flow analysis that finds removable instructions.
 Typically, the analysis follows constant propagation in order to identify as many aliasing memory accesses as possible.
 To support that, we assume that load and store instructions $\IWloadconst{\rega}{\vara}{\adr}$ and $\IWstoreconst{\vara}{\adr}{\regc}$ can hold a constant address $\adr \in \adrs$ instead of a register, where we require $\adr \in \sizeof{\vara}$.
-For this section, fix an arbitrary program $\prog$ with entry point $\entry$.
+For the remaining section, fix an arbitrary program $\prog$ with entry point $\entry$.